May 2025 Family and Community Newsletter

 Pasco Pathways School Choice Notification Window

-The next open enrollment windows for the 2025-2026 school year are listed below.
+The last School Choice open enrollment window for the 2025-2026 school year is listed below.

 June 16, 2025 – June 20, 2025